 Development Status of the District......
-Of the approximately 392.30 acres of land within the District, approximately 307.14 acres (1,440 lots) have been developed as the single-family residential subdivisions of Travis Ranch, Phases 3A, 3B, 3D1, 3D2, and 3E, and Lakeside at Heath, Phases 3C, 3C1, 3G, 3G1, and 3G2.
-As of April 1, 2020, development of said single-family subdivisions included 1,018 completed homes, 100 homes under construction, and 322 vacant developed lots.
-Lakeside at Heath has approximately 225 occupied homes and approximately 20 unoccupied homes.
-The remaining acreage within the District consists of approximately 54.81 undeveloped but developable acres and approximately 30.35 undevelopable acres.
+Of the approximately 392.30 acres of land within the District, approximately 337.65 acres (1,572 lots) have been developed as the single-family residential subdivisions of Travis Ranch, Phases 3A, 3B, 3D1, 3D2, and 3E, and Lakeside at Heath, Phases 3C, 3C1, 3G, 3G1, 3G2, and 3E.
+As of September 1, 2021, development within the District included 1,341 completed homes, 78 homes under construction, and 153 vacant developed lots.
+Additionally, approximately 12.80 acres (55 lots) within the District are currently under development as Travis Ranch Marina, a single-family residential subdivision within Travis Ranch.
+The remaining land within the District consists of approximately 11.50 undeveloped but developable acres and approximately 30.35 undevelopable acres.
 See "DEVELOPMENT STATUS OF THE DISTRICT."